28yashverma/currencyConverter/README.md

 # Currency Converter Application

-This is a currency converter application consuming exposed api's by various end points on the internet
+This is a currency converter application consuming exposed api's by various end points of Open Exchange Rates (https://docs.openexchangerates.org/)

 ## Prerequisites